Five Ways to Incorporate Mindfulness into the Holiday Season

 Two simple breathing exercises that can be done anywhere are:

-4 Count Breath- Breath IN for 4 seconds, hold for 2, breath OUT for 4 seconds, and hold for 2.
+4 Count Breath- Breath IN for 4 seconds, hold for 2, breathe OUT for 4 seconds, and hold for 2.
 Continue to repeat this cycle for several rounds.

 Alternate Nostril Breathing- using your thumb on the outside of one nostril and a pinky on the other, gently press one nostril to close it off.
 Breath IN through the open one for a few seconds, hold at the top.
 Then, open the other nostril and breathe out.
 Repeat this process, alternating nostrils, and focus on visualizing the breath moving from one side of the body to the other.